stefanhaustein/tantilla/README.md

 Mostly hoping that avoiding traditional OO-inheritence avoids most pain points.
 Go has done well without so far, so this is not a primary priority at the moment.

+### Port more "stuff" from Python

+Integer type?
+Not sure what's missing most...

 ### Direction